top of page

 Session Formats

-Group Sessions: 6–12 participants; 1.5–3 hours, including guided sensory exercises and reflective pauses.
+Group Sessions: 6–12 participants; 2 hours x 4, including guided sensory exercises and reflective pauses.

 Accessibility & Safety